muscovitebob/EnhancerMachineLearning/Preprocessing(getting_to_FASTA)/_README (pipeline log).txt

 		the negative examples (rs number).
 The range for these are still blank.  (need to be obtained in the following step) o	rs_list.txt : text file of all the negatives. = list of SNP-id (eg. rs427230)

-STEP3 obtaining the location of the SNP’s
+STEP3 obtaining the location of the SNPï¿½s
 -----
-o	get BEDfile of hg19 snp’s:
+o	get BEDfile of hg19 snps:
 mysql --user=genome --host=genome-mysql.cse.ucsc.edu -A -N -D hg19 -e 'SELECT chrom, chromStart, chromEnd, name FROM snp147Common' > snp147Common.bed

-o	get ranges of the SNP’s :
+o	get ranges of the SNPs :
 awk 'NR==FNR {h[$1] = 1; next} {if(h[$4]==1) print$4 ,"\t",$1 ,"\t",$2 ,"\t",$3}' rs_list.txt snp147Common.bed > rs_out.bed

 STEP4  create bed_withrsadded.csv via excel
 ------
--via simple copy paste in excel :  add the ranges of the SNP’s to the bed_v1.csv.
+-via simple copy paste in excel :  add the ranges of the SNPï¿½s to the bed_v1.csv.
 -mark the positive and negative examples via an extra column (for future reference) -expand the range of the snp's to 150bp (with SNP centered)